Hutotpn/Sch-Abk-6-Project/README.md

     print("Invalid option")
 ```
 #### Explain this code
-This is a basic temperature calculator program written in Python.
-It allows users to convert temperature between Celsius and Fahrenheit.
+This is a Python program that converts temperature between Celsius and Fahrenheit.

-The program starts by importing the *time* module, which is used later in the program to delay the execution of certain parts of the code.
+It starts by importing the *time* module and displaying a welcome message to the user.
+Then it enters an infinite loop using `while True` and prompts the user to select an option for the conversion using `input()` function.
+The program presents two options: **1** for converting **Celsius to Fahrenheit** and **2** for **converting Fahrenheit to Celsius**.

-It then displays a welcome message and prompts the user to select an option from a menu (**1.
-Celsius to Fahrenheit** or **2.
-Fahrenheit to Celsius**) using `input()` function.
+Based on the user's choice, it prompts the user to enter a temperature value in the selected unit and uses the corresponding formula for the conversion.
+The result is then displayed to the user using **print()** statement.

-Once the user makes a selection, the program prompts the user to enter the temperature in the chosen unit using the `input()` function, converts the user input into integer and uses an `if-elif` statement to check the user's choice.
-If the user chooses option **1**, the program converts the entered temperature in Fahrenheit to Celsius using the formula *(F-32)*(5/9)* and prints the result.
-If the user chooses option **2**, the program converts the entered temperature in Celsius to Fahrenheit using the formula *(C*1.8)+32* and prints the result.
-If the user enters an invalid choice, the program will print "**Invalid option**".
+If the user enters an invalid choice, the program will print "**Invalid option**"

+Finally, after the operation is done, the program asks the user if they want to try again by entering '**y**' or '**n**' using `input()` function.
+If the user enters '**y**', the program reloads and the loop starts again.
+If the user enters '**n**', the program exits and displays a goodbye message.
 The `time.sleep()` function is used to delay the execution of certain parts of the code, making the program more user-friendly and readable.